Which Five Words Would You Choose to Best Describe Thailand?

 TAT’s new slogan got me thinking about which five individual words best describe the appeal of Thailand as a holiday destination to me.

-I’m not necessarily talking about words which gloss and glamorize Amazing Thailand, but more about words you might give in answer to a friend’s question about the allure Thailand has for you.
+I’m not necessarily talking about words which gloss and glamorize Amazing Thailand, but more about single words you might give in answer to a friend’s question about the allure Thailand has for you.

-1. Cheap – That’s a terrible word to start with but for me Thailand is attractive because it’s so cheap in comparison to my life here in England.
+1. Cheap – That’s a terrible word to start with, but for me, Thailand is attractive because it’s so cheap in comparison to my life here in England.
 Two dollars for a haircut, a bottle of strong beer for one UK pound and a plate of chicken and rice for only 20 Thai baht is proof of the value for money Thailand holds.

-2. Cultural - Thailand’s culture is deeply linked to Buddhism and is evident in the myriad of temples in the cities and towns of the Kingdom.
-Thailand’s numerous festivals are another clue to its cultural past but I also have a fascination with the values and characteristics of the Thai people too.
-Thai smiles, the customary Thai wai and the people’s overplay on face and respect are each absorbing facets of Thailand’s culture to me.
+2. Cultural – Thailand’s culture is deeply linked to Buddhism and is evident in the myriad of temples in the cities and towns of the Kingdom.
+Thailand’s numerous festivals are another clue to its cultural past, but I also have a fascination with the values and characteristics of the Thai people too.
+Thai smiles, the customary Thai wai and the people’s overplay on face and respect are each interesting facets of Thailand’s culture to me.

-5. Green – The Land of Smiles is far from green in its efforts to conserve the natural environment but I mean green in the sense of the colour.
-Thailand’s countryside is awash with lush lime-green vegetation, sprawling rice fields and deep green mountain forestry all of which never fail to amaze me.
+5. Green – The Land of Smiles is far from green in its efforts to conserve the natural environment, but I mean green in the sense of the colour.
+Thailand’s countryside is awash with lush lime-green vegetation, sprawling rice fields and deep green mountain forestry, all of which never fail to amaze me.
 I’d always imagined Thailand’s countryside to be brown, parched and dry, but I was way wrong on that one.

 Photograph by worradmu